GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 As with interactive widgets discussed earlier, it is often possible to replace an embedded video with a link to the providing website.
 This is less interactive because the video won't play inline, but it leaves the choice of whether to watch with the user.
-This can be used as an example of the “facade pattern”, the name for dynamically replacing interactive content with something requiring a user action to trigger it.
+This can be used as an example of the "facade pattern", the name for dynamically replacing interactive content with something requiring a user action to trigger it.
 An embedded TikTok video can be replaced with a plain link to the TikTok video page, but with a little more work it is possible to retrieve and display a thumbnail for the video and make that a link.
 Even if the chosen video provider doesn't support an easy way to embed videos without tracking, many video hosts support [oEmbed](https://oembed.com/), an API that, when given